WTTA

-WTTA (channel 38) is a television station licensed to St. Petersburg, Florida, United States, serving the Tampa Bay area as an affiliate of MyNetworkTV.
-It is owned by Nexstar Media Group alongside Tampa-licensed NBC affiliate WFLA-TV (channel 8).
-WTTA and WFLA-TV share studios on South Parker Street in downtown Tampa; through a channel sharing agreement, the stations transmit using WFLA-TV's spectrum from a transmitter in Riverview, Florida.
+WTTA (channel 38) is a television station licensed to St. Petersburg, Florida, United States, serving as the Tampa Bay area's local outlet for The CW.
+It is owned and operated by The CW's majority owner, Nexstar Media Group, alongside Tampa-licensed NBC affiliate WFLA-TV (channel 8) and Sarasota-based low-power MyNetworkTV affiliate WSNN-LD (channel 39).
+WTTA and WFLA-TV share studios on South Parker Street in downtown Tampa; through a channel sharing agreement, the two stations transmit using WFLA-TV's spectrum from a transmitter in Riverview, Florida.

 Background

 The UHF channel 38 allotment in the Tampa–St. Petersburg market had previously been home to the area's first television station, WSUN-TV, which operated from 1953 to 1970.
-The station, along with WSUN-AM was originally licensed to the City of St. Petersburg.
-The transmitter was collocated in the WSUN-AM 620 kHz transmitter building on the north side of the Gandy causeway at the west end of the Gandy Bridge.
-The transmitting antenna was mounted on top of the north tower of WSUN-AM which was modified to hold it without exceeding the original 502 ft AGL height.
+The station, along with WSUN (620 AM), was originally licensed to the City of St. Petersburg.
+The transmitter was collocated in the WSUN transmitter building on the north side of the Gandy causeway at the west end of the Gandy Bridge.
+The transmitting antenna was mounted on top of the north tower of WSUN which was modified to hold it without exceeding the original 502 ft AGL height.
 The north tower was and remains adjacent to the transmitter building used as a daytime 620 kHz non-directional radiator while the south tower, on the south side of the Gandy causeway was also used only at night as a directional array.
 The transmitter building still contains a ladder which descends into a bomb shelter below the bay water as 620 was the original CONELRAD station for the area.
 The original towers, each located on pilings in Tampa Bay deteriorated with the salt water and sea bird roosting residues and were replaced with new shorter towers on the original pilings in the early 2000s, eliminating the final traces of channel 38 at the 620 kHz transmitting plant.

 The station had served as the area's original ABC affiliate until WLCY (channel 10, now CBS affiliate WTSP) signed on in 1965, effectively resulting in WSUN becoming an independent station until it went dark in 1970.